WST/EZMoonblow/CONTRIBUTING.md

 ## Code Style Rules

 ### 1. Brace Placement
-- **Functions, loops, conditionals, try blocks**: Opening brace on the same line as the statement
+- **Functions, methods, loops, conditionals, try blocks**: Opening brace on the same line as the statement
   ```php
   if ($condition) {
       // code